maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/forensic_probe.md

    the captured temp directories for key remnants, crash dumps, or logs.
 5. **Deep-dive metrics.** Use the JSON output with notebooks to visualise histograms, QQ-plots, or run additional tests (e.g., clustering, KDE).
+6. **Per-algorithm follow-up.** See `results/forensic_followup.md` for current notes and next-step checklists derived from the latest run.

 ## Detailed findings template